 - Walking a client through Retirement Maps to remember the long-term goal.
 Remind them of the Map to unveil the big picture amidst road of bumps and plot twists.

-Another feature in Riskalyze is Check-ins.
-Advisors are enabled to keep a pulse on their clients.
-How do they feel about the markets?
-What about their financial plan?
 If you're not talking with all of your clients every single month, this is the way for you to understand the feelings and sentiments of your client base.
 Not to mention reach out and engage users who appear concerned, frightened, or may need to come into your office before making any rash changes.

-Check-ins is simple, powerful, and effective.
+Check-ins are simple, powerful, and effective.
 Many advisors use it with all their clients, whereas others use it with a select group.
 With Check-ins, advisors continue to guide their clients to their long-term goals.

 Advisors help clients manage their future by understanding their full portfolio.
 For example, when you're halfway through meeting with your client of 8 years and they say, "well, but that's what my $300,000 account over here is for!"